 Montreat is a tiny town located in the state of North Carolina.
 With a population of 895 people and just one neighborhood, Montreat is the 412th largest community in North Carolina.
 Much of the housing stock in Montreat was built prior to World War II, making it one of the older and more historic towns in the country.

-Montreat is a blue-collar town, with 48.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Montreat is generally considered to be a blue-collar town.
+48.91% of the Montreat workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Montreat is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Montreat who work in sales jobs (19.34%), food service (13.50%), and office and administrative support (6.57%).

-Telecommuters are a relatively large percentage of the workforce: 15.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.42% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Montreat in 2022 was $10,937, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $43,748 for a family of four.